Skip to content

 7. One-Side Bed Layout

 One of the benefits is easy access to the campervan’s interior through the rear doors.
-Moreover, lengthwise beds in the campervan are generally longer, catering especially well to taller individuals.
+Plus, lengthwise beds are usually longer, making them a great choice for taller people.

-However, there are considerations to bear in mind.
-The single-sided bed layout may be less comfortable for two people needing more sleeping area.
-Additionally, it often limits space that could be used for a garage.
+However, there are a few things to consider.
+The single-sided bed layout might not be as comfortable for two people who need more sleeping space.
+It can also limit the area available for a garage.

-Therefore, campervans featuring a single-sided bed are often preferred by solo travelers or those who prioritize additional utility space.
+Because of this, campervans with a single-sided bed are often preferred by solo travelers or those who want extra utility space.

 One-Side Bed Layout